Conjuring Credits

 Cut-deeper Force

 Karl Fulves, in Prolix, No. 4, Aug.
 2008, p.
-270, points out a close precursor to this popular force in Sam Mayer's “Another Do as I Do”, in the Sphinx, Vol. 45 No. 5, July 1946, p.
+270, points out an early version of this popular force in Sam Mayer's “Another Do as I Do”, in the Sphinx, Vol. 45 No. 5, July 1946, p.
 143. Mayer uses a sequence of four increasingly deep cut-and-turn-over actions to force the top card.

 Not long after this, Fred Braue published “Little Card Rise” in his column in Hugard's Magic Monthly, Vol. 6 No. 8, Jan.
 1949, p.
 501. In this trick, Braue pared the cut-deeper force down to two cuts and turns, the performer making the first cut, and letting the spectator make the second.
 Thus it seems Mayer deserves credit for the cut-deeper force, with the two-cut handling following shortly after, its condenser as yet undetermined.
 Fulves supplies further history and variants in the Prolix article cited above.